SOUND FOUNTAIN

 Try to find a high quality module for real high fidelity application.
 Three-way modules do not have the adjustable phase control for the subwoofer.
 In that case you have to find/calculate the best position of the units in relation to each other as you would do when designing a 3-way passive system with stepped/recessed baffles.
 You may even look for a vintage unit on eBay or Audiogon.

-Note: the Marchand electronic crossovers are designed with 24 dB or even steeper slopes and they use 12AX7 tubes.
+Note: Initially the Marchand electronic crossovers were designed with 24 dB or even steeper slopes and they use 12AX7 tubes.
 The steep slopes are not to everybody's taste.
+However, now the website says that 6, 12, and 18 dB slopes can also be used by inserting appropriate circuit boards.

 TUBES, HARMONICS, CHASSIS, RESONANCES